 In that case, the unused generation capacity fee does not have to be paid.
 During the initial two-year monitoring period, the maximum generation capacity supplied to the grid over the entire two-year period is taken into account.

-Under the generation condition, solar panels must be commissioned within one year, and other technologies within two years, after the fulfilment of the connection contract.
+Under the generation conditions, solar panels must be commissioned within one year, and other technologies within two years, after the fulfilment of the connection contract.
 We will send the party to the connection contract a notification confirming the fulfilment of the connection contract.

 Who pays the fee if the network contract holder changes?